leemetme/wol-sse/README.md

 ## Setup tutorial
 ### Server configuration

+Install Node.JS on your server if you haven't already.

 Edit the following things in the `wol_sse_server.js` file.
 - `const HTTP_PORT` ...edit this variable directly or provide an environment variable `HTTP_PORT` when booting up to define the port the HTTP server will be hosted in.
 - `const config` ...remove the examples from the dictionary and add a new configuration with your preffered name